sfgiantsace36/linuxsysadmin-wactc/README.md

 Meeting location
-*    We are now meeting at a SECRET LOCATION.
 *    Email maestro415@gmail.com for the coordinates and directions.
 *    For weekly announcements, check out the Noisebridge-Discuss list -->https://www.noisebridge.net/mailman/listinfo/noisebridge-discuss